 Nonetheless, there are numerous myths about pregnancy that are commonly believed.
 Many of these mislead passionate travelers, convincing them that travelling during pregnancy is off-limits.

 Pregnancy doesn’t need to prevent women from pursuing their passion!

 With a little extra care, you can avoid the seemingly harmless actions that put your baby at risk and enjoy the rest of your journey.

-Myth: First trimester is the safest time to travel
+Myth: Flying while pregnant during first trimester is the safest time to travel

 Myth: pregnant women cannot fly during their third trimester.

 Fact: most airlines let ladies fly up to 37 weeks of pregnancy, though they often require from those who are close to their due date to hand in a fit to fly certificate issued by an Ob-gyn before departure.